 It is agreed together with the city of Antwerp that KU Leuven will conduct the testing together with the innovator.
 KU Leuven will upscale the results to a larger area based on the SCAN tool developed by Sumaqua.

 The installation and testing of the smart green roof system is considered by the city of Antwerp as an opportunity to make local and regional promotion around sustainable (blue-green) solutions to cope with the negative effects of climate change.
 The green roof system will be considered as one of such solutions.
 Local promotion events will be organized and delegations from other cities and events will visit the test location.

-At a later stage, after the HYDROVENTIV system has been installed and first test results obtained, it is intended to organize a local event to promote and disseminate the BRIGAID testing activities and innovation.
-This would be done in cooperation with the city of Antwerp and the building owner Beweging/net.
+On June 11th, 2018, after the HYDROVENTIV system has been installed and first test results obtained, a local event was organized to promote and disseminate the BRIGAID testing activities and innovation.
+This was done in cooperation with the city of Antwerp and the building owner Beweging/net.
 Read article